AdobeDocs/campaign.en/help/automation/home.md

 Adobe Campaign makes it easy for you to get your channels in sync, with a single, easy-to-use interface for campaign orchestration.
 So, your online channels — like email, web, mobile, and social — match your offline channels, including direct mail, call center, in-store, and so on.
 It empowers you to give your customers a consistent and contextual experience in both digital and traditional channels.
 In short, Adobe Campaign makes it simple to deliver content to all the paths your customers may take — on any channel.

-Visit the guides below and learn how to build automation with Adobe Campaign:
+Visit the guides below and learn how to build automation with Adobe Campaign.

+>[!NOTE]
+>Some screens may differ from your environment.
+>

 <table>
 <tr>